Owl Autonomous Imaging Releases Convolutional Neural Networks Whitepaper

 “If you are involved in the development of next generation autonomous vehicle safety and ADAS systems, it is essential for you to understand how CNNs contribute to thermal imaging capabilities,” said Chuck Gershman, CEO & Co-founder of Owl Autonomous Imaging.
 “Safety is a critical gating point for the automotive industry’s successful implementation of autonomous and self-driving vehicles.
 Being able to see at night and recognize pedestrians and animals in the road is an important safety hurdle that needs to conquered.”

-In additional to these technical details in the whitepaper, there are a handful of related videos online at Owl Autonomous Imaging’s YouTube page. https://www.youtube.com/@owlautonomousimaging
+In addition to these technical details in the whitepaper, there are a handful of related videos online at Owl Autonomous Imaging’s YouTube page. https://www.youtube.com/@owlautonomousimaging

 This new CNN whitepaper can be downloaded from the Owl Autonomous Imaging website https://www.owlai.us/request-white-paper